MuntasirAnik/chat-app/readme.md

-this is a real time chat app
+This is a real time chat app